sebelga/portfolio_tracker_website/documentation/docs/intro.md

 All other sheets in the spreadsheet (e.g., Trades, Dashboard, Snapshots) are automatically generated and updated by the add-on based on your inputs in the Configuration and Transactions sheets.
 Do not edit these generated sheets manually, as the add-on will overwrite them during processing.

-## Getting Started with Minimum Configuration

-To quickly set up and begin tracking your portfolio, focus on the essentials in the Configuration sheet.
-We'll cover the minimum required settings below, with more advanced options detailed in dedicated configuration pages later in this documentation.

-1. **Accounting Method**: Choose FIFO (First-In-First-Out) or LIFO (Last-In-First-Out) for trade matching.
-2. **API Keys (if needed)**: For live prices on crypto or options, add your CoinMarketCap or Polygon.io keys.
-3. **Assets Configuration**: Under the "Assets configuration" section in the Configuration sheet, add a few assets.
-For each asset, insert their symbol, asset type (equity or crypto), and their currency.
-Leave the "Take snapshot" and "In Summary" checkboxes ticked.
-For crypto assets, set the CMC_id value to the CoinMarketCap ID (most of the time the symbol like "BTC" is enough; in case of price error, use the unique ID number).

-Once these are set, enter a few sample transactions in the Transactions sheet, and run the add-on to see your dashboard come to life.
-For step-by-step instructions, proceed to the [Installation and Setup](/installation-setup) page.

 This documentation is organized into sections for easy navigation:

 - **Setup Guides**: Installation, configuration, and initial setup.